 Rent is determined by various factors, such as the location of the property, the size and features of the premises, and the demand for commercial properties in the area.

 To accurately consider rent in the appraisal, these factors must be carefully analyzed.
-This can be done through comprehensive market analysis and an evaluation of comparable properties in the area.
+This can be done through comprehensive market analysis and an assessment of comparable properties in the area.

-Various aspects must be considered when valuing commercial properties.
+Various aspects must be considered when appraising commercial properties.
 These include, among others, the income value, the factor, the return, and the rent.

 The income value indicates how much income a property can generate and thus forms the basis for calculating the value of a commercial property.
 The factor indicates how much capital an investor is willing to spend for a certain return.
 The return indicates how much return a property can generate in relation to its value.
 And the rent indicates how much income a property can generate.

-To accurately consider these aspects, a comprehensive market analysis and an evaluation of comparable properties in the area are required.
+To accurately consider these aspects, a comprehensive market analysis and an assessment of comparable properties in the area are required.
 Only then can the value of a commercial property be accurately determined.